“Look at me!” says 11-year-old Michaela, “I can walk now!”

 The cause of dystonia varies from patient to patient, though the condition is linked to the part of the brain that controls movement.
 The disorder may be inherited, or result from a related illness such as Parkinson’s disease, stroke, cerebral palsy or multiple sclerosis.

 Dystonia can start at any age and might affect any part of the body.
-The symptoms vary and may be continuous or sporadic but often include uncontrolled muscle cramps and spasms; unusual twisting of parts of the body and uncontrolled blinking.
+The symptoms vary and may be continuous or sporadic.
+Often this includes uncontrolled muscle cramps and spasms; unusual twisting of parts of the body and uncontrolled blinking.
 (3)

 Umbilical cord blood stem cells and neurological disorders

-In their 2016 paper, Application of Umbilical Cord Blood-Derived Stem Cells in Diseases of the Nervous System, a team of specialists surveyed the efficacy of cord blood stem cells in treating conditions including stroke, cerebral palsy, sceloris and glioblastoma.
+In their 2016 paper, Application of Umbilical Cord Blood-Derived Stem Cells in Diseases of the Nervous System, a team of specialists surveyed the efficacy of regenerative medicine using stem cells in treating conditions including stroke, cerebral palsy, sceloris and glioblastoma.
 They concluded, “It is clear that UCB derived cells have profound neurogenic potential.”(6)

 Store your baby’s cord blood and cord tissue stem cells

-With so many trials underway, and over 80 conditions already routinely treated with umbilical cord blood stem cells, including blood cancers and diseases of the immune system, scientists are cautiously optimistic about the future of regenerative medicine.
+With so many trials underway, and over 80 conditions already routinely treated with umbilical cord blood stem cells, scientists are cautiously optimistic about the future of regenerative medicine.
 A major limitation, of course, is finding a good match between patient and stem cell sample.
-Birth is a once in a lifetime opportunity to store your child’s cord blood and tissue stem cells, giving your family peace of mind and protection should a matching family member become unwell.
+Birth is a once in a lifetime opportunity to store your child’s cord blood and tissue stem cells.
+This gives your family peace of mind and protection should a matching family member become unwell.

 - Stem Cells China News Documentary